kaziiriad/job-queue-system-2.0/README.md

 A distributed job queue system built with FastAPI, Redis, and Docker.
 This system allows you to create, manage, and monitor jobs with different priority levels, dependencies, and automatic worker scaling.

+*Note: This is the second implementation (version 2.0) of the distributed job queue system.
+The original implementation (version 1.0) can be found at [https://github.com/kaziiriad/job-queue-system](https://github.com/kaziiriad/job-queue-system).*

 ## Features

 - **Job Queue Management**: Create, cancel, and monitor jobs with different priority levels